lynsei/dockistry/README.md

 Dockistry currently supports
 * Amazon AWS
 * Google Cloud
+* Docker Machine/Swarm

-More support is actively being developed as we intend for this project to be fully platform agnostic, and independent of any package management/ dependency management tools.
-We try to instead embrace all the ones that currently exist as it is not our intention to create a package or dependency management tool, but rather a comprehensive strategy engine for various types of fullstack deploys.
+More support is actively being developed as we intend for this project to be fully platform agnostic, and independent of any package or depenency tools.
+Instead, we try to embrace all the existing tools out there.
+It is not our intention to create (yet another) package manager.

+Dockistry is a comprehensive strategy engine for various types of fullstack deploys, though we use it primarily for web based apps using reactive SPA(s) over frameworks such as:

+* React native
+* Aurelia
+* Angular
+* VueJS
+* Riot
+* Roots

+This allows you to use whatever framework you wish with hundreds of other web-based components such as:
+* package managers (npm/ bower/ yeoman scaffolds/ etc.)
+* webpack & polymer components
+* semantic or material ui, or whatever other UI you want
+* about 40 different datagrid providers (from jspreadsheets.com)
+* badass devtools such as gulp, grunt, vinyl, and even editors such as vim-spf13

 > dockistry is an early-stage project and has not yet been merged into this public repo.  but we are actively looking  for people who build react apps to participate by contributing their own strategies.  we do have a process and formula for how to do that, and it's entirely YAML driven using pTero and docker-compose.